Time to move on after Supreme Court judgment – Akufo-Addo

 “The Court has spoken.
 It is time for all of us to move on, and, in a united manner, confront the problems of post-COVID Ghana,” Nana Akufo-Addo stressed.

-Last Thursday, March 4, 2021, the Supreme Court in a unanimous ruling dismissed the election 2020 petition before it by former President John Dramani Mahama, affirming President Akufo-Addo validly won the elections.
+Last Thursday (4 March) the Supreme Court in a unanimous ruling dismissed the election 2020 petition before it by former president John Dramani Mahama, affirming President Akufo-Addo validly won the elections.

 Mahama was at the apex court to pray for a rerun of the polls, arguing none of the candidates who contested the election obtained more than 50% of the votes cast.